Lessons

 - Vulnerabilities

-The execution rate of a separately loaded JavaScript file is 0.05 seconds.
-And for all inline scripts in the HTML code of the page - 0.15 seconds.
+The execution time for a separately loaded JavaScript file is 0.05 seconds.
+And the total of all inline scripts in the HTML code of the page is 0.15 seconds.